Repositorium-ch/embedding-service/README.md

 The model has to be a ONNX model, compatible with transformers.js.

 ### Loading remote models
 Currently loading remote models is disabled by default.
-To enable it, change line 35 'env.allowRemoteModels = false;' to 'true' in the 'server.js' file.
+To enable it, change line 35 `env.allowRemoteModels = false;` to `true` in the `server.js` file.
 This will allow the server to load models from the Hugging Face model hub.